Developer Platform Agreement

 6.3 Retry policy

-If your endpoint fails to respond with HTTP 2xx, Reinx will retry delivery using exponential backoff for up to 72 hours.
+If your endpoint fails to respond with HTTP 2xx, Reinx will retry delivery using exponential backoff across up to five attempts spanning approximately ten hours.
 After exhausting retries, the webhook is marked as failed.
-You can view and replay failed webhooks through the developer dashboard.
+You can view the delivery history for each endpoint — including failed deliveries — through the developer dashboard.
+The dashboard does not re-send a failed webhook; to recover a missed event, query the relevant Reinx API or poll the status of the underlying resource.

 7. Data handling and privacy